xiv3r/esp32-wifi-penetration-tool/README.md

 - And more...

 ### Demo video

 [![Demonstration Youtube video](https://img.youtube.com/vi/9I3BxRu86GE/0.jpg)](https://www.youtube.com/watch?v=9I3BxRu86GE)

 ## Usage

 1. [Build](#Build) and [flash](#Flash) project onto ESP32 (DevKit or module)
-1. Power ESP32
+2. Power ESP32
-1. Management AP is started automatically after boot
+3. Management AP is started automatically after boot
-1. Connect to this AP\
+4. Connect to the Wi-Fi

-By default:
-*SSID:* `ManagementAP` and *password:* `mgmtadmin`
+*Wi-Fi SSID:* `ManagementAP` and *Password:* `mgmtadmin`

 1. In browser open `192.168.4.1` and you should see a web client to configure and control tool like this:

     ![Web client UI](doc/images/ui-config.png)